Is Sri Lanka a country you have wondered about visiting?

 Shopping for Indian Silk Sari or Gemstones

-Shopping is always fun in new countries, looking for souvenirs or unique items.
+Shopping is always fun in new countries, as is looking for souvenirs or unique items.

-Choose the right shop, and you can dress for a photo in a Sri Lankan sari.
+Choose the right shop, and you can dress in a Sri Lankan sari for a photo.
 Or visit a gemstone jeweller to pick our exquisite sapphires.

 Day 4: Tea Plantations and Nuwara Eliya Train Ride to Ella